microsoft/jacdac/services/prototest.md

     camel: protoTest

 This is test service to validate the protocol packet transmissions between the browser and a MCU.
-Use this page if you developing JACDAC HDK for a new platform.
+Use this page if you developing Jacdac HDK for a new platform.

 ### Test procedure